 Disciplinary Consequences

-Deviations from this code will only be made with permission of the school administration.
+Deviations from this code will be made only with permission of the school administration.
 Consequences not covered are at the discretion of the administration.

 Depending on the circumstances of an infraction, first or second steps may be bypassed.